YU-MITC/moodle-local_yumymedia/README.md

 Change log of YU Kaltura Media Gallery
 ------

+Version 1.4.1R2

+* fixed some statements in renderer.php, in order to properly separate upload URI and server URI.

 Version 1.4.1

 * fixed some statements in check_conversion.php, in order to properly reflect "My Media" player settings.